michael2012z/BitBible/markdown/Etheridge/files/Col.md

 9. with Onesimos, the faithful and beloved brother who is of you.
 These will make you know what concerneth us.

-10. Aristarchos, a captive with me, asketh for your peace, and Markos, the nephewBar-dodeh, "uncle's son." of Bar Naba, regarding whom you are directed, that if he come to you, receive him,
+10. Aristarchos, a captive with me, asketh for your peace, and Markos, the nephew

 11. and Jeshu who is called Justos: these are of the circumcision, and these only have helped me in the kingdom of Aloha, and these have been a consolation to me.